Gibbs measures for geodesic flow on CAT(-1) spaces: Gibbs measure as an equilibrium state

-More specifically, since $\nu$ is finite, its support must be contained in the nonwandering set $\Omega X_0$ for the flow.
-Since we assumed $m$ to be finite, the same is true for $m$, and by quasi-product structure of $m$ on $GX$ and the fact that the nonwandering set lifts to the set of geodesics $\Omega X$ whose endpoints both lie in $\Lambda$, then the supports of $\mu$ and $\mu^\iota$ are each contained in $\Lambda$.
-By Lemma \ref{lem:limitset}, their supports are equal to $\Lambda$.
-Therefore $\nu$-a.e.\ $c$ lies in the support of $\mu_{W^\mathrm{uu}(c)}$.
-It follows that, if $\zeta$ is a measurable partition of $GX_0$ which is $\nu$-subordinated to $\mathcal{W}^{\mathrm{uu}}$, then for $\nu$-a.e.\ $c$, the set $\zeta(c)$ is a relatively compact neighborhood of $c$ in $\su(c)$ which intersects the support of $\mu_{\su(c)}$, and hence the reference measures $m^0_{\zeta(c)}$ are well-defined for $\nu$-a.e.\ $c$.
+Given an invariant probability measure $\nu$ on $GX_0$, we denote a disintegration for $\nu$ with respect to a measurable partition $\zeta$ by $(\nu_A)_{A \in \zeta}$.
+We emphasize that it is not sufficient to work with an abstractly provided disintegration $(m_A)_{A \in \zeta}$ for $m$ because it would only be defined $m$-almost everywhere, and we need to compare $m$ with mutually singular measures $\nu$.
+This is why it is crucial that an explicit reference measure $m^0_A$ is defined for \emph{every} admissible uu-neighborhood $A$.
+This gives us the following statement, which we apply implicitly throughout this section. \begin{lemma} Let $\nu$ be an invariant probability measure on $GX_0$.
+Suppose that $\zeta$ is a measurable partition of $GX_0$ which is $\nu$-subordinated to $\mathcal{W}^\mathrm{uu}$.
+Then, for $\nu$-a.e.\ $c \in GX_0$, the reference measure $m^0_{\zeta(c)}$ is well-defined. \end{lemma} \begin{proof} Since $\nu$ is finite and invariant, its support must be contained in the nonwandering set $\Omega X_0$ for the flow.
+Since we assumed $m$ to be finite, the same is true for $m$, and by the quasi-product structure of $m$ on $GX$ and the fact that the nonwandering set lifts to the set $\Omega X$ of geodesic lines whose endpoints both lie in $\Lambda$, then the support of $\mu$ is contained in $\Lambda$.
+By Lemma \ref{lem:limitset}, its support is equal to $\Lambda$.
+Hence any $c \in \Omega X_0$ lies in the support of $\mu_{\wuu(c)}$, which proves that $\nu$-a.e.\ $c \in GX_0$ lies in the support of $\mu_{W^\mathrm{uu}(c)}$.
+Suppose $\zeta$ is a measurable partition of $GX_0$ which is $\nu$-subordinated to $\mathcal{W}^{\mathrm{uu}}$.
+Then for $\nu$-a.e.\ $c \in GX_0$, the set $\zeta(c)$ is a relatively compact neighborhood of $c$ in $\su(c)$, and $c$ lies in the support of $\mu_{\wuu(c)}$.
+This implies that $\zeta(c)$ is an admissible uu-neighborhood, and therefore $\mo_{\zeta(c)}$ is well-defined. \end{proof}